 At first glance, it looks like a steaming wasteland: gurgling, sputtering, and fuming from its vents, as if to warn us of a doomsday millennia in the making.

-This has to be what hell looks like, you think for a moment, until you look past the vents, to the verdant hillsides, the teeming forests, the rushing waterfalls, and the multitude of wildlife that actually flock to this very smoldering basin seeking comfort in its thermal soil during harsh winters.
+This has to be what hell looks like, you think for a moment, until you look past the vents, to the verdant hillsides, and the multitude of wildlife that actually flock to this very smoldering basin seeking comfort in its thermal soil during harsh winters.

 So vast and versatile is the landscape at Yellowstone National Park that as I sit down to write this post, I struggle to stay focused.
 Because the minute I start taking notes of the places we visited in Yellowstone, the images fly through my head and my mind wanders…